1 dead, 1 injured in Sacramento Black Friday mall shooting

 One person was found dead at the mall and another was found at a bank outside of the mall and was taken to a hospital with life-threatening injuries, fire officials told KPIX-TV.

-The mall was evacuated in the midst of Black Friday, one of the busiest shopping days.
+The crowded mall was evacuated in the midst of Black Friday, one of the busiest shopping days of the year.

 Comments